Welcome to Dolphin Class

 Literacy

-In Literacy we are still focusing on the book 'Hermelin' and will be looking at:
+In Literacy we are looking at:

 Phonics